6DammK9/nai-anime-pure-negative-prompt/ch01/vpred.md

 ## Therefore SD2.1 was an unfortunate. ##

-- Community got it wrong, meanwhile it was too late to rectify which SDXL came and put in half for almost a year.
+- Community got it wrong, meanwhile it was too late to rectify which SDXL came and put in halt for almost a year.

 - However even the trainer / runtime vpred is fixed, **the optimal training streadgy is still missing**.
 It is still a risky move even the theory sounds good.